 Red light therapy vs CoolSculpting (cryolipolysis)

 CoolSculpting destroys fat cells by freezing them.
-Red light therapy works with existing fat cells, triggering release rather than destruction.
+Macrophages then phagocytose the dead cells and route contents through systemic circulation, with the cosmetic-surgery literature flagging redistribution to non-treated zones as a documented concern.
+Red light therapy works with existing fat cells, triggering release through the lymphatic-liver route rather than cell death.
 CoolSculpting can produce more aggressive local reduction in a single treatment area.
-Red light therapy has no downtime, no risk of paradoxical adipose hyperplasia (a known CoolSculpting complication), and can treat multiple areas simultaneously.
-Different tools, different use cases.
+Red light therapy has no downtime, no PAH risk (the 0.5-1% paradoxical adipose hyperplasia complication where treated fat grows), and can treat multiple areas simultaneously.
+Different tools, different fat-clearance routes, different side-effect profiles.

 Red light therapy vs liposuction

 Liposuction is surgical, with anaesthesia, recovery time, and clinical risk.
 Red light therapy is non-invasive.
-They are not in the same category.
+Liposuction studies show similar redistribution patterns to cryolipolysis.
 Clients weighing up the two are often looking for a non-surgical path.

 Red light therapy vs ultrasonic cavitation

 Cavitation uses sound waves to disrupt fat cell walls.
 Red light therapy uses photobiomodulation to increase membrane permeability.
 Both are non-invasive.
-Cavitation destroys cells; red light releases content.
+Cavitation destroys cells; red light releases content through the lymphatic-liver route.
 Red light carries a lower risk profile.

 Red light therapy vs GLP-1 medications (Ozempic, Wegovy)